Levminer/authme-docs/import.md

 1. Click on the Choose file button, select your exported file from where you saved it.
 And you are done!

 ## Troubleshooting

-Nothing happens:

-1. If you are importing from Google Authenticator, make sure you have Python installed (Check: Top menu > Info > About).
-If you see "Not installed" download and install [Python](https://www.python.org/downloads/) and restart the app.

 No QR codes found on the picture(s):